tweag/haskell-training/material/basics.md

 ---

-In addition to working with concrete types, such as `Shape`, we can also work with polymorphic functions (think generics in other languages) where we have type variables instead of concrete types:
+In addition to working with concrete types, such as `Shape`, we can also work with polymorphic functions (think generics in other languages) where we have type variables instead of concrete types

+---

 ```
 > :t (:)